CemGultekin1/MLEpractice/README.md

 This is a Makefile example that contains targets for
 - building a virtual environment
 - installing poetry
+Makefiles are a great way to establish repeatable builds.

 Makefiles define dependencies.
 Before building a target its defined dependencies are built.
 Each of the dependencies themselves should be defined as new targets.